 Every website and app these days needs so-called “social markup,” metadata for a richer and prettier display in social media and messaging tools.
 This markup is usually based on the Open Graph protocol, but Twitter, most notably, has their own metadata (some of which falls back to Open Graph).

-If you’re a frontend developer, and maybe even a frontend minimalist, you may wonder what the most minimal markup is so as to get a meaningful result.
+For a frontend developer, and especially a frontend minimalist, it may be interesting to know what the most minimal markup is so as to get a meaningful result.
 I’ve lately been focusing on this question, reviewing and optimizing my past setup.

 If you don’t want to read any further, here’s the absolute minimum you need:

 <!-- <head> (and <body>) needed for LinkedIn --> <head> <!-- “twitter:card” and title needed for Twitter --> <meta name=twitter:card content=summary_large_image> <meta property=og:title content="This is a test title"> <!-- Quotes needed for WhatsApp and Signal --> <meta property="og:description" name="description" content="This is a test description."> <meta property="og:image" content="https://hell.meiert.org/core/png/test.png">